Raymond C. Yard Early Years

 Interpersonally, Yard was highly regarded for being a very fair and kind man.
 Professionally, he was best known for always using the highest quality jewels and favoring platinum settings.
 His clients respected his perfectionism and ability to turn a stone into a truly special creation.
 During wartime, when non-military use of platinum was banned, he creatively used yellow and white golds and semiprecious stones to adapt his designs.
 Contemporary Raymond Yard jewelry creations often feature moonstones and aquamarines, a distinct nod to Yard’s adaptions in the 1940s.

-Yard had a special ability to reset gemstones, breathing new life into his clients’ family heirlooms.
+Yard had a special ability to reset gemstones, breathing new life into his clients’ family heirlooms and creating rare gems jewelry that would continue to be passed down throughout many generations.
 Not only was he able to create commissioned works from scratch for his grand clientele, but he also had a talent for embracing the past to create something new.

 Legacy Under Robert Gibson & His Son

 In 1937, Yard met a 17-year-old Robert Gibson at the popular Winged Foot Golf Club where Gibson worked as a caddy.
 Yard somewhat adopted Gibson, becoming a mentor and father figure to the young man.
 A few decades later, Yard would entrust his entire company to Gibson.
 Yard retired in 1958 after some sixty years in the jewelry business.
 Robert Gibson took the reins, and, from there, he passed the firm onto his son, Bob Gibson, in 1989.